stewy33/pong-with-policy-gradients/Readme.md

 # Pong with Policy Gradients 🔨👷

-A workshop to train a simple reinforcement learning agent to play pong using vanilla policy gradients.
+A workshop to train a simple reinforcement learning agent to play pong using vanilla policy gradients 💯

-Adapted from [http://karpathy.github.io/2016/05/31/rl/](http://karpathy.github.io/2016/05/31/rl/) and rewritten with PyTorch.
+Adapted from [http://karpathy.github.io/2016/05/31/rl/](http://karpathy.github.io/2016/05/31/rl/) and rewritten with PyTorch (CNN policy network incoming!!)

 <img src="/Users/stewartslocum/Downloads/pong-rl/gameplay.gif" alt="gameplay recording" style="zoom:150%;" />

+There are five `### TODO:` statements where you'll need to fill in short pieces of code (no longer than a few lines) defining the policy network and calculating the policy gradients.

+Solution and trained network in `solution (spoiler alert!)` folder - but try to do it yourself first!
+You got this 🤠

 What you'll need: